-The TF8 actuator is shown capable of achieving biological torque, power, and angle.
-The standard deviation of trajectories tracks the mean tightly within ± 5 Nm and ± 2 deg, and shows to be more representative than individual strides.
+Walking with a finite-state machine shows the actuator generally tracks biological kinetics and kinematics but has room for improvement.
+The actuator is shown capable of achieving biological torque and power within an $R^2 \geq 0.85$ and $R^2 \geq 0.85$.
 The ankle joint mean torque shows a slight phase-lag and undershoot of mean data, though does achieve about 108Nm at powered push-off.
 Mechanical power aligns well with mean data, but again the mean 250W measured at the joint undershoots biological mean power of 380W, for a 75kg subject.
 The mismatch between motor and driver means the maximum velocity and power of the actuator could not be fully evaluated at this time.
-The torque ripple due to this mismatch also limited our ability to demonstrate the TF8 as a knee actuator due to limited critical damping of the controller at the end of swing.
 Based on all other metrics tracking close to the simulated behavior we feel safe to estimate the maximum velocity of the output with the 5mm lead screw should achieve 6.8rad/s, and with the knee optimal 10mm screw a 13rad/s output should be realizable.